Definition of Enteric Fever

-Salmonella typhi is transmitted by the inadequate handling of infected food products especially imported food from endemic areas.
+Salmonella typhi is transmitted by the inadequate handling of infected food products, especially imported food from endemic areas.

-The estimated incidence of typhoid fever in the United states is less than 1 per million.
+The estimated incidence of typhoid fever in the United States is less than 1 per million.
 On the other hand, approximately 7.6 per million are affected by enteric fever per year in Africa.
-India has the highest incidence of enteric fever, 122 per million per year.
+India has the highest incidence of enteric fever – 122 per million per year.

 Nowadays, mortality from enteric fever is very unlikely.
-The median duration for hospitalization for patients diagnosed with enteric fever is around 6 days.
+The median duration of hospitalization for patients diagnosed with enteric fever is around 6 days.
 If left untreated, most patients develop serious central nervous system complications.
 Mortality rate without prompt antibiotic therapy is approximately 13%.

 The most commonly affected age group with enteric fever are school-aged children.
-Infants might also develop enteric fever but the presentation is usually atypical and difficult to identify.
+Infants might also develop enteric fever, but the presentation is usually atypical and difficult to identify.

 Pathophysiology of Enteric Fever

-Salmonella species when present in the gut are first engulfed by phagocytes.
+Salmonella species, when present in the gut, are first engulfed by phagocytes.
 Once this happens, the phagocytes present the bacteria to the macrophages found in the lamina propria.
 Macrophages are able to identify the organism and produce inflammatory mediators such as interleukin-8.

 It is currently believed that salmonella typhi gets entry to the blood stream through Peyer patches, which are specialized clusters of lymphoid tissue in the ileum.
 Once there, the bacteria are able to travel through the lymphatic system.

 Salmonella typhi have a specialized Vi capsular antigen that makes it difficult for neutrophils to identify the organism and produce an appropriate inflammatory response.
-This important virulence feature is hypothesized to be responsible for the increased invasiveness of salmonella typhi compared to other salmonella species.
+This important virulence feature is hypothesized to be responsible for the increased invasiveness of Salmonella typhi compared to other salmonella species.

 Salmonella typhi can also cause a chronic carrier state that is usually asymptomatic.
-These individuals are usually responsible for typhoid fever outbreaks and with adequate epidemiological studies one can trace typhoid fever endemics to certain carriers.
+These individuals are usually responsible for typhoid fever outbreaks and, with adequate epidemiological studies, one can trace typhoid fever endemics to certain carriers.

-The most important risk factors for typhoid fever are related to poor hygiene, poor handling of food items, and drinking sewage-contaminated water.
-Therefore, education about good food handling practices and improving sanitation are known to lower the risk of acquiring salmonella typhi significantly.
+The most important risk factors for typhoid fever are related to poor hygiene, poor handling of food items and drinking sewage-contaminated water.
+Therefore, education about good food handling practices and improving sanitation are known to lower the risk of acquiring Salmonella typhi significantly.

 Clinical Presentation of Enteric Fever

 The typical incubation period is usually one to two weeks.
-Fever builds up gradually during the day, and then drops down in the next morning.
+Fever builds up gradually during the day, and then drops down the next morning.
 This cyclic pattern is usually evident in most patients.

-Patients develop severe abdominal pain, abdominal tenderness, and constipation.
+Patients develop severe abdominal pain, abdominal tenderness and constipation.
 Constipation is thought to result from enlargement of the Peyer patches in the bowel.
 This gastrointestinal stage usually lasts for one week and is then followed by a dry cough, frontal headaches and delirium.
 Once the patient develops these late symptoms, they become very tired and develop malaise.